Sherry5Wu/minishell/README.md

         ct_del=0
         ct_w=2
 ```
-## Execution

-## knowledge sharing
+## 3. knowledge sharing

-### signal
+### 3.1 signal

-WIFSIGNALED(status): Nonzero if STATUS indicates termination by a signal.
+WIFSIGNALED(status): Nonzero if STATUS indicates termination by a signal.<br>
 WTERMSIG(status): Get the signal number if the system is terminated by a

-				  siganl.
+siganl.<br>

-WIFEXITED(status): Nonzero if STATUS indicates normal termination.
+WIFEXITED(status): Nonzero if STATUS indicates normal termination.<br>
 WEXITSTATUS(status): Get the exit status number if it is a normal

-					 termination.
+termination.<br>

-### Process exit status
+### 3.2 Process exit status

 1. Exit Status Range:

-	- In Unix-like systems, the exit status of a process is    typically an 8-bit value, which means it can range from 0 to 255.
+	- In Unix-like systems, the exit status of a process is    typically an 8-bit value, which means it can range from 0 to 255.<br>
-	- By using the range 0-127 for normal exit statuses and 128-255 for signal-induced terminations, the system can distinguish between normal exits and those caused by signals.
+	- By using the range 0-127 for normal exit statuses and 128-255 for signal-induced terminations, the system can distinguish between normal exits and those caused by signals.<br>
 2. Normal Exit Status:

-	- When a program terminates normally (for example, it completes its execution successfully), it returns an exit status of 0 (or any other value from 1 to 127) to indicate success or different types of errors.
+	- When a program terminates normally (for example, it completes its execution successfully), it returns an exit status of 0 (or any other value from 1 to 127)to indicate success or different types of errors.<br>

-	- These values represent the successful completion of the program and the return codes defined by the programmer.
+	- These values represent the successful completion of the program and the return codes defined by the programmer.<br>
 3. Signal-Induced Termination:

-	- When a process is terminated by a signal (such as SIGINT for interrupt, SIGTERM for termination, or SIGKILL for force termination), the exit status is calculated as 128 + signal number.
+	- When a process is terminated by a signal (such as SIGINT for interrupt, SIGTERM for termination, or SIGKILL for force termination), the exit status is calculated as 128 + signal number.<br>

-	- For example, if a process is terminated by SIGINT, which has a signal number of 2, the exit status would be 128 + 2 = 130.
+	- For example, if a process is terminated by SIGINT, which has a signal number of 2, the exit status would be 128 + 2 = 130.<br>

-	- The number 128 is a base value that serves to shift the range of exit statuses for signal-induced terminations.
+	- The number 128 is a base value that serves to shift the range of exit statuses for signal-induced terminations.<br>

-# Debug
+## 4. Debug

 1. -fsanitize
 ```c